 For a maximum of 3 points, three rubric requirements are met:

-Each article is taken from a different and appropriate source.
+Ensure that each article is taken from a different and credible source.